FeatureBaseDB/www/content/blog/adding-rle-support.md

 * Iterating over a Bitmap which can contain a mixture of all three container types.
 * An internal `intersectionCount` function which speeds up certain queries.

 And of course, unit tests.
 Roaring is central to Pilosa, so we test it as thoroughly as possible.
 The RLE work consists of 1500+ new lines of feature code, plus 2500+ new lines of unit tests.
-Although our Roaring package is feature complete [TODO is this accurate?], we still have a few tasks on the todo list:
+Although our Roaring package is feature complete, we still have a few tasks on the todo list:

 * Expand fuzz testing for roaring.
 * Examine inverted storage, for "sparse zeroes" data.